Multi-aspect Multilingual and Cross-lingual Parliamentary Speech Analysis: Conclusions and Further Work

 \textbf{Funding Information}

 This work is based upon the collaboration in the COST Action CA18209 – NexusLinguarum “European network for Web-centred linguistic data science”, supported by COST (European Cooperation in Science and Technology).
-Marko Robnik-\v Sikonja received financial support from the Slovenian Research Agency through core research programme P6-0411 and projects J6-2581 and J7-3159.
+Marko Robnik-\v Sikonja received financial support from the Slovenian Research Agency through core research programme P6-0411 and projects J6-2581, J7-3159, and V5-2297.
 Encarnación Hidalgo Tenorio was financially supported by the European Social Fund, the Andalusian Government, and the University of Granada (Project References: A-HUM-250-UGR18 \& P18-FR-5020).
-Petya Osenova was partially supported by CLaDA-BG, the Bulgarian National Interdisciplinary Research e-Infrastructure for Resources and Technologies in favor of the Bulgarian Language and Cultural Heritage, and partially through the EU infrastructures CLARIN and DARIAH, Grant number DO01- 377/18.12.2020. \\
+Petya Osenova was partially supported by CLaDA-BG, the Bulgarian National Interdisciplinary Research e-Infrastructure for Resources and Technologies in favour of the Bulgarian Language and Cultural Heritage, Grant number DO01-377/18.12.2020.

-\textbf{Compliance with Ethical Standards} The authors declare that they have complied with the ethical standards in their research. \\ \textbf{Conflict of Interest} The authors declare that they have no conflict of interest. \\ \\ \textbf{Ethical Approval} This article does not contain any studies with human participants or animals performed by authors. \\ \\ \textbf{Informed Consent} Informed consent was not required as no humans or animals were involved.